 Stanford is located in sunny, laid back Palo Alto, California, and is just an hour away from San Francisco by public transit.
 It is currently tied for the #4 national ranking on the U.S. News and World Report Best Colleges List and provides students a liberal arts education.

 The school offers almost 70 different programs of study and three undergraduate degrees, including a Bachelor of Arts and Sciences (BAS).
-Those degrees are housed in three different schools of Stanford’s campus, including the School of Humanities and Sciences, the School of Engineering, and the School of Earth, Energy and Environmental Sciences.
+Those degree programs are housed in three different schools on Stanford’s campus, including the School of Humanities and Sciences; the School of Engineering; and the School of Earth, Energy and Environmental Sciences.
 63% of Stanford’s 7,000 undergraduates, who make up nearly half of the 16,770 students on campus, graduate with degrees in either the humanities or sciences.

 Additionally, students at Stanford can pursue pre-professional tracks in law, medicine, and business.
 Stanford operates under the quarter-system and has a virtually unrivaled 4:1 student-to-faculty ratio, with 70% of classes enrolling fewer than 20 students.

 Stanford is one of the more diverse American universities, with 50% of students identifying as people of color and 15% of freshmen identifying as first-generation college students.
 The school also has more than 650 student organizations and 35 varsity sports with which students can get involved.
-Stanford’s sunny atmosphere and its spirit of entrepreneurship and experiential learning make it an ideal place to study for students interested in exploring all there is higher education has to offer, without the dreary winter months.
+The school’s sunny atmosphere and its spirit of entrepreneurship and experiential learning make it an ideal place to study for students interested in exploring all that higher education has to offer, without the dreary winter months.

 Stanford Admissions Statistics

-This year, Stanford admitted only 42 transfer students out 1,959 applicants, making the transfer student acceptance rate just 2.1%.
-There are no minimum GPA or test score requirements for students to be considered for transfer to Stanford.
+This year, Stanford admitted only 42 transfer students out of 1,959 applicants, making the transfer student acceptance rate just 2.1%.
+There are no minimum GPA or test score requirements for students to be considered for transfer to the university.
 However, the admissions committee recommends submitting at least two SAT Subject Tests, although they are not required.